AllStarLink/ASL3-Manual/docs/adv-topics/archivedir.md

 ```
 [1999]
-archivedir = /var/log/asterisk/
+archivedir = /var/spool/asterisk/monitor
 ```

-The `archivedir=` and `archiveformat=` options can be implemented in the `[node-main](!)` stanza to apply to all nodes on the server, or in the per-node stanza for recording individual nodes.
+The `archivedir=` and related options can be implemented in the `[node-main](!)` stanza to apply to all nodes on the server, or in the per-node stanza for recording individual nodes.
 See [config file templating](../adv-topics/conftmpl.md#asterisk-templates) for more information.

 The directory can be of your choosing.
 It must exist and must have proper [permissions](../adv-topics/permissions.md) for Asterisk.
 ASL3 will create the node number subdirectory for you.
 You want to end up with a subdirectory for each node number so each node has its own archive of audio recordings.

-The above `archivedir = /var/log/asterisk/` could result in something like:
+The above `archivedir = /var/spool/asterisk/monitor/` could result in something like:

 ```
-/var/log/asterisk/63001
+/var/spool/asterisk/monitor/63001
-/var/log/asterisk/1999
+/var/spool/asterisk/monitor/1999
 ```

 ## Usage